Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients

-In this small note, we establish Malliavin differentiability of McKean-Vlasov Stochastic Differential Equations (MV-SDEs) with drifts satisfying both a locally Lipschitz assumption and a one-sided Lipschitz one, and where the diffusion coefficient is assumed to be uniformly Lipschitz in its variables.
+\textbf{Abstract:} In this short note, we establish Malliavin differentiability of McKean-Vlasov Stochastic Differential Equations (MV-SDEs) with drifts satisfying both a locally Lipschitz and a one-sided Lipschitz assumption, and where the diffusion coefficient is assumed to be uniformly Lipschitz in its variables.

-As a secondary contribution, we investigate how Malliavin differentiability transfers across to the interacting particle system associated with the McKean-Vlasov equations to it's limiting equation.
+As a secondary contribution, we investigate how Malliavin differentiability transfers across the interacting particle system associated with the McKean-Vlasov equation to its limiting equation.
 This final result requires both spatial and measure differentiability of the coefficients and doubles as a standalone result of independent interest since the study of Malliavin derivatives of weakly interacting particle systems seems novel to the literature.
+The presentation is didactic and finishes with a discussion on mollification techniques for the Lions derivative.

-{\bf Keywords:} McKean-Vlasov SDEs, Malliavin differentiability, superlinear growth, interacting particle systems
+\textbf{Keywords:} McKean-Vlasov SDEs, Malliavin differentiability, superlinear growth, interacting particle systems